spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 ### Run the project in a testing environment

-1. Set `TraceableEventWidgetConfig::isDebugEnabled()` to `true`.
+1. To be able to see event logs in the console, enable debug mode by setting `TraceableEventWidgetConfig::isDebugEnabled()` to `true`.
 2. Run the project locally or deploy to a testing environment.
 3. Open the Storefront's home page.
 4. In browser development console, go to settings.
 5. Enable the "Preserve log" option.

 ### Check triggered events and their payload

-When debug mode is enabled, you can see event logs in the console to help with inspection.

 Execute the following cases while monitoring the console for specified events: